Maxlego08/Sarah/README.md

 ## How to create SQL queries ?

-The `RequestHelper` class simplifies queries, but you won’t be able to handle errors.
+The `RequestHelper` class simplifies queries, but you wonâ€™t be able to handle errors.
 To start using Sarah sa will be enough.
 But if you need more control, just take the code from the `RequestHelper` class.

 The following examples are from [zAuctionHouse Stats](https://github.com/Maxlego08/zAuctionHouse-Stats).